AustinCodingAcademy/PHPIntro/Homework/hw3.md

 to each problem in this assignment should have its own designated file within the `HW3` directory.
 The desired file name will be written beside the problem.

-Compress (zip) the directory when you are finished and email the zip to [clofton@austincodingacademy.com](mailto:clofton@austincodingacademy.com).
+Compress (zip) the directory when you are finished and email the zip to [ryan@austincodingacademy.com](mailto:ryan@austincodingacademy.com) and
+[clofton@austincodingacademy.com](mailto:clofton@austincodingacademy.com).
-The subject of the email **must** be `PHP Intro Assignment 3`.
+The subject of the email should be `PHP Intro Assignment 3`.

 Topics covered
 --------------